Denilson87/Spring-me/README.md

 # Spring-me
-RestFull api with spirng boot for parking control in an apartment so in banch jwt-security im working with json web tokens to implement security on endpoints and roles to the users. #State-Full and State-Less Auth.
+RestFull api with spring boot for parking control in an apartment so in branch jwt-security im working with JSON web tokens to implement security on endpoints and roles to the users. #State-Full and State-Less Auth.

-# Pretty much the difference between state-full and state-less is the stafull is a authentication based on a section stored in the server so that the user can make requests, and the state-less the authorization is based on a token that is returned to the user so that he can make requests.
+Pretty much the difference between state-full and state-less is that authentication based on a section stored in the server so that the user can make requests, and the state-less authorization is based on a token that is returned to the user so that he can make requests.

 #Enviroments Requirments
 - JDK 11